anpaz/qstack/docs/DESIGN.md

 qstack.decoder @majority_vote arity 3
 ```

 Types are not written: every callback input is a `!qstack.bit`, a decoder always returns exactly one bit, and a selector returns a case label to the runtime rather than an SSA value.
 A decoder must declare at least one input; a selector may declare none, since a stateful selector can still choose a case from its own state alone.
 Declarations have no body and cannot be kernel-call targets.
-Selectors and decoders occupy separate registry namespaces, so one string may name both.
+Selector and decoder implementations occupy separate runtime registry namespaces, but their declarations share the module's qstack symbol namespace, so a valid module cannot declare the same string as both.

 The declaration names no parameters, because there are none to bind.
 Both kinds of callback receive their bits as a single positional tuple of `int`, in operand order, so the host implementation is `def callback(bits)` in either case.
 Nothing downstream of the declaration repeats an input name, and no invocation site carries one.